 The most able students will take part in the UKMT Mathematical challenges, with many of them qualifying for the next rounds (the Intermediate Kangaroo and the Intermediate Mathematical Olympiad).
 They will be exposed to extension material on a regular basis.

 Mathematics is a requirement for several university courses and students are encouraged to consider this when choosing their A Levels.
 The step up in difficulty from Block 5 can be significant: a grade 7 (equivalent to an A grade) in GCSE or IGCSE Mathematics is an expected minimum for access to the course; aptitude for algebraic topics is an important prerequisite for success.

 This A Level course is a linear qualification, meaning that students will sit all of their exams (three two-hour papers) at the end of the two year course.
 It is no longer possible to retake individual modules.
-The A Level course covers some pure maths topics (algebra, calculus, trigonometry) as well as some applied maths topics (mechanics and statistics).
+The A Level course comprises of two-thirds pure mathematics (including algebra, trigonometry and calculus) and one-third applied mathematics split equally between statistics and mechanics.

 Students applying to Russel Group universities may have to take additional exams (such as the Maths Admissions Test, the Advanced Extension Award or the Sixth Term Entrance Paper).
 Guidance and support will be provided throughout 6.1 and 6.2 to help them prepare for these.

 Students in all years are encouraged to actively engage with mathematics enrichment.
 The UKMT competitions are an opportunity for students to compete nationally and preparation for these offers opportunities to broaden a student’s understanding.
 The UKMOG, BMO1, SMC and IMC are all regularly sat by Bedales students.